heavyai/heavydb/README.md

 ### Environment Variables

-The `deploy.sh` script includes two files with the appropriate environment variables: `mapd-deps-<date>.sh` (for sourcing from your shell config) and `mapd-deps-<date>.modulefile` (for use with [Environment Modules](http://modules.sf.net), yum package `environment-modules`).
+The `mapd-deps-prebuilt.sh` script includes two files with the appropriate environment variables: `mapd-deps-<date>.sh` (for sourcing from your shell config) and `mapd-deps-<date>.modulefile` (for use with [Environment Modules](http://modules.sf.net), yum package `environment-modules`).
 These files are placed in mapd-deps install directory, usually `/usr/local/mapd-deps/<date>`.
 Either of these may be used to configure your environment: the `.sh` may be sourced in your shell config; the `.modulefile` needs to be moved to the modulespath.

 ### Building Dependencies